 Once you’re dressed, you need to think about WARM LAYERS.
 When it comes to warm layers, you always need to carry at least 1 more layer than you think you need.
 There are all sorts of varying thicknesses of polyester pullovers and fleece that work just great, as would a really lightweight wool sweater.

 Making a comeback is down.
 It’s windproof (which fleece isn’t), ultra light and packs down to nothing, but much more expensive and it can’t handle being wet at all.
-Still, KPS and us both recommend carrying a down sweater as an extra warm layer winter and summer, in addition to an extra fleece/synthetic pullover.
+Still, we and KCMR both recommend carrying a down sweater as an extra warm layer winter and summer, in addition to an extra fleece/synthetic pullover.

 NO JEANS.
 NO COTTON TEES.